barbarer/py4e-int/_sources/files/userNames.rst

 ungracefully exit with a traceback, making us look not-so-cool in the eyes of our users?"

-.. datafile:: mbox-mini.txt
-    :fromfile: mbox-short.txt
-    :hide:

 .. tabbed:: fileOpenInput

     .. tab:: Question

-        The file ``mbox-mini.txt`` is loaded on this page.
         There are five errors in the code below.
-        Fix the code to ask a user for a file, open "mbox-mini.txt", and count the lines that start with ``Received:``.
+        Fix the code to ask a user for a file, open "mbox-short.txt", and count the lines that start with ``Received:``.

         .. activecode:: fileOpenInputq
+            :datafile: mbox-short.txt
             :autograde: unittest
-            :practice: T

             count = 1
             fname = input('Enter the file name: '